Blog

 Personality testing in hiring sits between legal limits and ethical ones.
 What Big Five assessments can and cannot do, and where the real boundaries are.

-Low Agreeableness in leadership: when directness helps and when it harms
+Low Agreeableness in leaders: when directness helps or harms

-The dark triad — narcissism, Machiavellianism, and psychopathy — is more common in workplaces than people expect.
+The dark triad, narcissism, Machiavellianism, and psychopathy, is more common at work than people expect.
 Big Five research reveals the warning signs.

 Meeting fatigue is neurobiological.
-Eysenck's arousal theory explains why introverts leave meetings exhausted while extraverts leave energised — and the fix.
+Eysenck's arousal theory explains why introverts leave meetings exhausted and extraverts leave energised.

-Introverts in extrovert workplaces: what the research actually says
+Introverts in extrovert workplaces: what the research says

 Introversion at work is penalised by open offices and group brainstorms.
-Big Five research shows what managers must change for low-Presence people to thrive.
+Big Five research shows what managers must change for low-Presence people.

-Peer ratings share less than 25% of variance with self-ratings on Big Five.
+Peer ratings share under 25% of variance with self-ratings on Big Five.
 Personality feedback from colleagues reveals blind spots no self-report can reach.

 Social desirability bias in personality tests